 1. Sori Yanagi 柳 宗理 (1915), influenced by the likes of Le Corbusier and Charlotte Perriand, Yanagi he was one of the most important figures of Japanese modern design, perhaps the best representative of designers known for merging modernism and Japanese traditional craft.

 2. The 2011 Tōhoku earthquake and tsunami 東日本大震災 was known as ‘3.11’.

 3. PlatinumGames Inc. is a video game production company based in Osaka 大阪, known for popular titles like [Nier: Automata], [Metal Gear Rising: Revengence] and so on.

-Orignal interview conducted in Japanese by Axel Wang and Rui Yasue 安江 塁 on 28 June 2020.
+The orignal interview was conducted in Japanese by Axel Wang and Rui Yasue 安江 塁 on 28 June 2020.